Feature Guides

 Starting with firmware v2.0.0, the sensor can be commanded in and out of a low-power Standby Operating Mode that can be useful for power, battery, or thermal-conscious applications of the sensor.

-The TCP config param operating_mode has a default value of NORMAL.
+The HTTP config param operating_mode has a default value of NORMAL.
 Setting it to STANDBY puts the sensor into Standby Operating Mode upon reinitialization.

 Expected Sensor Behavior